 On top of the layers discussed before, the Reusable Intelligent Services Layer provides AI mechanisms in reusable and configurable manner and integrates received/monitored data with additional information such as product order information or floor plans to provide further valuable input to the AI.
-A particular aim is an AI toolkit facilitating the definition and composition of relevant, configurable AI-services for the IIP-Ecosphere platform.
+In this section, we briefly discuss the specific requirements (Section 3.10.1), the integration of RapidMiner RTSA as AI platform service (Section 3.10.2), further service candidates ahead (Section 3.10.3) as well as the planning for an AI toolkit (Section 3.10.4).